websight-io/docs/docs/cms/developers/publishing/index.md

 ## Overview

-When content (like pages or assets) is published from actions available in the authoring UI, it is getting copied from `/content` to `/published` content tree.
+When content (such as pages or assets) is published via actions available in the authoring UI, it is copied from `/content` to `/published` within the content tree.

-Content references (paths save in JCR) are updated (in same way as when pages are copied/moved) automatically during publishing.
+Content references (paths saved in JCR) are automatically updated (just as they would be when pages are copied or moved) during publishing.
-So published content reference other published content items after publishing.
+This means that published content references other published content items after publishing.

-Publishing API allows to get information about status of content and publish/unpublish the content.
+The publishing API allows you to get information about the status of content and to publish/unpublish content.
-SPI interfaces allows to take actions before/after publishing/unpublishing and customize published content if needed.
+SPI interfaces allow you to take actions before publishing, after publishing, before unpublishing, and after unpublishing.
+You can also customize published content if needed.

-CMS by default contains bundle `pl.ds.websight:websight-content-push-filesystem` providing `PublishingPostprocessor` SPI implementation saving published content to file system for the backward compatibility with previous approach for the content publishing.
-The saved files can be served for end users via HTTP server.
+By default, the CMS contains the bundle `pl.ds.websight:websight-content-push-filesystem` which provides the `PublishingPostprocessor` SPI implementation for saving published content to the file system for backwards compatibility with the previous approach to content publishing.
+The saved files can be served to end users via an HTTP server.
-OSGi configurations for services `FileSystemService` and `ContentPushConfigurationService` can be used to change the published content files in file system.
+OSGi configurations for the services `FileSystemService` and `ContentPushConfigurationService` can be used to change the published content files in the file system.

 See [the blog post about publishing](https://www.websight.io/blog/2023/new-publishing-framework.html).